kozakvoj/url-expander/README.md

 # URL Expander

 Promise based URL expander for Node with multiple supported shorteners.
 Wherever possible it uses API provided by shortener services.
-This way you can achieve the best performance result.
+This way you can achieve the best performance results (It might be about 3x faster then reading redirects).

 Currently, these shorteners are supported: